Sajakhtar/wesbos_javascript/README.md

 Another way to add breaks.

-Inspect element > in elements tab, right click element > break on > attribute modification (e.g. change font size).
+Inspect element > in elements tab, right click element > break on > attribute modification (e.g. when something changes the font size).

 (also subtree modification, e.g when something adds a div or something).